pdmosses/pdmosses.github.io/content/software/ds-in-agda/index.md

 The type of all functions from an ordinary type to a domain may also be treated as a domain, implicitly ordered pointwise.

-Recursive references to domains are not to require explicit guards, and type checking is to allow the isomorphisms between domains and their definitions to be left implicit when expressing elements of domains in λ-notation.
+Recursive references to domains are *not* to require guards, and type checking is to allow the isomorphisms between domains and their definitions to be left implicit when expressing elements of domains in λ-notation.